qiujie-hn/sticky-layoutmanager/README.md

 ## Thanks
 This library is inspired by ![Doist](https://github.com/Doist/RecyclerViewExtensions/tree/master/StickyHeaders), and use it to the source code for the implementation of the other two layoutmanager.
+And many thanks to QiuJay, who made this library.
+I just added support for androidx to it.

 ## License
 Copyright 2017 QiuJay Inc.